Global Standards for the Microelectronics Industry

 Standards and Publications

 JEDEC continues to develop important new industry standards and publications in the areas of memory, packaging, quality and reliability, thermal standardization, electronic sensitivity and electrical interface.
-In 2019, JEDEC published 15 complete standards, 5 publications, 2 joint standards, 11 registration outlines, 3 design guides/registrations, and 10 memory device specifications and Memory Module Design File Registrations, including the following:
+In 2020, JEDEC published 20 complete standards, 3 publications, 2 joint standards, 10 registration outlines, 1 design guide/registration, and 8 memory device specifications and Memory Module Design File Registrations, including the following:

-The newly formed JC-70 Committee on Wide Bandgap Power Electronic Conversion Semiconductors published its first document:
+JEDEC’s newest main committee, JC-70 Committee on Wide Bandgap Power Electronic Conversion Semiconductors, published its second document:

 JEDEC also published the following notable standards updates: